 These courses are designed to give you the knowledge and skills to operate confidently, effectively and independently in education, work and everyday life.
 You will develop your maths skills in the Four Rules of Number (addition, subtraction, multiplication, and division), and gain a deeper understanding of interpreting graphs, managing money and finding averages.
 You will also learn about fractions and percentages, converting metric measurements, and calculating area, perimeter and volume.

-There are six different levels of study, and you will have an initial assessment to make sure you start learning at the level that's right for you.
+There are seven different options, and you will have an assessment to make sure you start learning at the level that's right for you.
 The levels we offer are:

 - Adult Entry 2 Edexcel Functional Skills